zainnyx111/dvwa-command-injection-lab/README.md

 # 🔥 DVWA Remote Code Execution (RCE) Walkthrough

-This guide documents the complete step-by-step process of exploiting **Command Injection / RCE** on **Damn Vulnerable Web Application (DVWA)**.
-It is written in a clean, professional, GitHub‑ready format with clear explanations and dedicated spaces where you can paste your screenshots.

----

 # 📌 **Overview**

 Remote Code Execution (RCE) is one of the most dangerous web vulnerabilities.
 It allows an attacker to execute system commands directly on the target server.